ckuhl/ckuhl.com/_posts/2018-05-04-out-of-province-intern.md

 Make an effort to keep in touch with family or friends.
 While the time zones are only three hours apart, that is enough to make a big difference.
 When everyone is working before you even wake up, you have few chances to catch up with others naturally.
-Plan some phone calls, skype chats, gaming sessions, or whatever you need to catch up.
+Plan some phone calls, Skype chats, gaming sessions, or whatever you need to catch up.